 CareFinder Bridges the Gap Between Parents and Babysitters

 Finding a regular, trustworthy babysitter in Tokyo can be both challenging and expensive.
 Hiring one for an evening through a babysitting agency can quickly make your night out quite pricey.
 Throughout her career, Megumi Moss saw friends and co-workers struggle with balancing their work and family life.
-That's why she created CareFinder, a new babysitting service which comes without costly agency fees.
-Through her business, Megumi is able to fulfill her dream: to help other women be able to to continue working after having children.
+That's why she created CareFinder, a reasonably priced bilingual babysitting matching service.
+Through her business, Megumi is able to fulfill her dream: to help other women be able to continue working after having children.

 “There is still not adequate childcare in Japan,” explains Megumi, who lived in London for some time and moved back to Japan with her American husband over a decade ago.
 “Paying someone to look after your children is not so popular here.
 It’s normally the grandparents looking after them, or the mothers staying at home.”
 But with more women going back to work after becoming a mom, the demand grows constantly bigger.
 And not always do schedules of preschools and kindergartens match with the agenda of working moms, or even just moms who just want to have an occasional dinner out with their partner or friends.
 “I wanted to create a bridge for the gap between parents looking for a babysitter and babysitters looking for a job,” Megumi says.

 Just two years after the idea for a babysitter service arose, CareFinder is in full swing.
 In those same two years, Megumi’s life has been marked by major changes.
 Not only did she quit her job, but she also gave birth to a baby girl.
-During her pregnancy she started setting up CareFinder’s database, which now has over 100 babysitters and 200 parents registered for the service.
+During her pregnancy she started setting up CareFinder’s database, which now has over 100 babysitters and 200 parents registered for the service [Ed.
+As of April 2017, these numbers have grown to over 300 and 1,000, respectively].
 Some babysitters work part time to supplement income they earn as kindergarten teachers, and some are full-time babysitters.
 But almost all of them have prior experience in infant or early childcare.

 Creating an Account